-.
-SAFETY INSTRUCTIONS
+1. SAFETY

-- ✓ Keep this product in good working order and condition, take immediate action to repair or replace damaged parts. - \checkmark Use approved parts only.
-Unapproved parts will invalidate the warranty. - \checkmark Keep children and unauthorised persons away from the work area. - \checkmark Keep work area clean and tidy and free from unrelated materials. - ✓ Ensure the work area has adequate lighting. - x DO NOT use the kit to perform a task for which it is not designed. - x DO NOT hold pump inlet against the skin whilst using the pump. - x DO NOT allow untrained persons to use the kit. - X DO NOT use whilst under the influence of drugs, alcohol or intoxicating medication. - ✓ After use, clean equipment and store in a cool, dry, childproof area. - □ WARNING!
+- Keep this product in good working order and condition, take immediate action to repair or replace damaged parts. - ✓ Use approved parts only.
+Unapproved parts will invalidate the warranty. - ✓ Keep children and unauthorised persons away from the work area. - ✓ Keep work area clean and tidy and free from unrelated materials. - ✓ Ensure the work area has adequate lighting. - DO NOT use the kit to perform a task for which it is not designed. - DO NOT hold pump inlet against the skin whilst using the pump. - DO NOT allow untrained persons to use the kit. - DO NOT use whilst under the influence of drugs, alcohol or intoxicating medication. - ✓ After use, clean equipment and store in a cool, dry, childproof area. - □ WARNING!
 Brake fluid will damage paintwork.
-Any spillage should be flushed with water immediately. - WARNING!
-Brake fluid is flammable keep away from sources of ignition, including hot surfaces e.g. exhaust manifold. - ✓ Dispose of waste liquids in accordance with local authority regulations. - WARNING!
-DO NOT pollute the environment by allowing uncontrolled discharge of fluids. - \checkmark Always read and comply with the warnings on the brake fluid container. - ✓ Wear eye protection and keep skin contact to a minimum.
+Any spillage should be flushed with water immediately. - ☐ WARNING!
+Brake fluid is flammable keep away from sources of ignition, including hot surfaces e.g. exhaust manifold. - Dispose of waste liquids in accordance with local authority regulations. - □ WARNING!
+DO NOT pollute the environment by allowing uncontrolled discharge of fluids. - ✓ Always read and comply with the warnings on the brake fluid container. - Wear eye protection and keep skin contact to a minimum.
 If brake fluid enters eyes rinse with plenty of water and seek medical advice.
 If swallowed seek medical advice immediately.

-2. SPECIFICATION & CONTENTS
+2. INTRODUCTION

-Multi-function diagnostic tool used to test a variety of essential engine and associated functions including fuel, ignition, transmission and emissions.
-Kit also includes reservoir, hoses and adaptors for bleeding brake and clutch systems on cars, commercials and motorcycles.
+The VS4021 vacuum tester and brake bleeding kit is a multi-function diagnostic tool used to test a variety of essential engine and associated functions including fuel, ignition, transmission and emissions.
+Set also includes reservoir, hoses and adaptors for bleeding brake and clutch systems on cars, commercials and motorcycles.
 Brass-bodied vacuum pump features large, easy-to-read vacuum gauge calibrated in both inches and millimetres of mercury.